NEW Articles16 Apr 2026

 What are the tax implications of employment and employment-related securities?

 For many workers, some degree of hybrid working is now a fashionable style of work.
 Technology has developed and improved working methods.
-Most jobs are better suited using technology to produce better, more effective performances.
+Most jobs are better suited using technology to produce better, more effective performance.
 Employees have always thought that if we can work anywhere with a good internet connection and good coffee and cake (even sunshine and a drink), we can work remotely anywhere in the world.

 If an individual carries out their duties and spends time working outside of their home country, this could impact the taxation of their salary and the employee share scheme or company equity plan.